 Like many other suspense yarns from the 1940s, The Man With My Face weaves together several winning qualities.
 It’s admirably brief, clocking in at fewer than 200 pages in the 1950 Pocket Books edition (pictured above).
 It’s clever, with smoothly worked-out twists and turns that make the identity-switch scheme and the unraveling of that scheme seem downright plausible.
 Finally, its author has something to say about “the way that we live now,” and he conveys that serious message with a reasonably light touch.
 Graham’s adventure ends happily enough, but his hard-won struggle to assert his identity and to save his skin leaves a lingering note of uncertainty in its wake: Once he has witnessed another man appear to slip into that skin, Graham can’t shake the thought of how thin the membrane is between one self and another.
 True, he no longer needs to keep looking over his shoulder.
 But he’ll never again be able to look in a mirror in the same insouciant way as he once did.

 [ADDENDUM: For me, a fairly recent transplant to the Bay Area (I live just down the road apiece from Redwood City), one of the more beguiling charms of this book is its setting.
 A sharply evoked location adds a welcome ingredient to any mystery, I think, and that’s all the more true of a novel like this one, which centers on its hero’s ability to navigate a particular terrain that is full of very particular dangers.
 When Chick Graham rushes past Sequoia High School on one of his routes of escape, for example, the specificity of that detail makes this otherwise incredible tale almost believable.
 So I was disappointed to learn that the 1951 movie version of The Man With My Face takes place not in a workaday California town, but in exotic Puerto Rico.
 The makers of this film adaptation—as I discovered when I watched it last year—altered a few plot points as well.
 Viewed on its own terms, it’s a spicy middle-grade noir.
-But, having just read the book, I thought that it could have better.]
+But, having just read the book, I thought that it could have been better.]